 LOOKING AHEAD TO DO MORE

-Pilot launch of New Life Recovery Program for up to 10 men who are ready for a year-long, structured journey to recovery, stability, and growth.
+Pilot launch in summer 2024 of New Life Recovery Program for up to 10 men who are ready for a year-long, structured journey to recovery, stability, and growth.

-New upgraded play area for childcare centre, plus a new classroom so we can accommodate 16 more children at our O’Connor Family Centre.
+New upgraded play area for childcare centre, plus a new classroom in November 2024 so we can accommodate 16 more children at our O’Connor Family Centre.

-Expansion of food and clothing banks — potentially allowing the Mission to serve 300 more families per week at our O’Connor Family Centre.
+Expansion of food and clothing banks in December 2024 — potentially allowing the Mission to serve 300 more families per week at our O’Connor Family Centre.

-Renovations to provide additional space for community outreach and ministry events — increasing capacity for up to 130 more community members, across various programs.
+Renovations to provide additional space for community outreach and ministry events in December 2024 — to increase our capacity for up to 130 more community members, across various programs.

 In 2023, the Mission launched a new 25,000 square-foot centralized HUB of operations to deliver even more meals, groceries, clothing, and additional vital resources.
 All is distributed from a centralized kitchen and warehouse to our spoke locations and community partners across the Greater Toronto Area.